Dubai Desert Tour

 The fire show is usually shorter (10 minutes or so) but packs the most visual impact.
 The performer juggles flaming torches, breathes fire, and spins fire poi.
 It's always scheduled after sunset when the flames really stand out against the dark sky.

 Safety note: Professional fire performers at licensed camps undergo extensive training.
 They perform at a safe distance from the seating area, and there's always fire safety equipment on standby.
-I've never seen an incident in years of attending.
+I've never seen an incident in years of attending these shows.
+That said, keep kids in their seats during this one – curious toddlers and open flames don't mix.

 Live Arabic Music

 Throughout the evening, you'll hear traditional Arabic music – either live musicians or high-quality recordings.
-Many camps have a live oud player (the pear-shaped string instrument you see in traditional Arabic music).
+Many camps have a live oud player (the pear-shaped string instrument that's central to Arabic music).
 The music creates atmosphere during dinner and ramps up during the dance performances.

 Some premium camps also feature a shisha lounge with cushions where you can relax and listen to the music after the main shows end.
-If nightlife interests you, check out our Dubai nightlife guide for more evening entertainment options.
+If you're interested in what else Dubai offers after dark, check out our guide to the best times for desert safaris – the evening experience changes quite a bit depending on the season.

 The BBQ Dinner Experience